-This booklet provides information about caring for a baby Your baby's cleft palate or craniofacial team (commonly born with cleft lip and/or palate and answers common referred to as a cleft team) may recommend a plan for questions.
-It was written by members of the American Cleft treatment that is not included in this booklet.
-You Palate Craniofacial Association (ACPA) along with parents and individuals who were born with cleft lip and/or palate. with your team.
+This booklet provides information about caring for a baby born with cleft lip and/or palate and answers common questions.
+It was written by members of the American Cleft Palate Craniofacial Association (ACPA) along with parents and individuals who were born with cleft lip and/or palate.

-Each child born with cleft lip and/or palate follows a unique The information in this booklet is for educational purposes treatment path.
-This booklet gives information to parents, and is not meant to replace health care or advice from your caregivers, and professionals on typical care and treatment. baby's team.
-This information may not apply to babies with Not all of the information will apply to your child.
+Each child born with cleft lip and/or palate follows a unique treatment path.
+This booklet gives information to parents, caregivers, and professionals on typical care and treatment.
+Not all of the information will apply to your child.